Research

 Justice

-Right now I’m mostly interested in exploring the recent theory of justice articulated by Ingrid Robeyns under the label of limitarianism.
+My most recent work on justice explores various aspects of the recent theory of justice articulated by Ingrid Robeyns under the label of limitarianism.
 In the past I’ve published papers on egalitarianism, prioritarianism, sufficientarianism, and Rawlsian contractualism, some of which were written as part of my doctoral thesis (which focused on rationality assumptions in theories of distributive justice).
 I’m still interested in new developments within these areas, but also in more applied areas, particularly concerning justice in public policies.
 I’ve also done some work in analysing values such as justice or fairness in applied contexts, e.g. to brain drain, the new public management approach or behavioural economics.

 The methodology of political theory

-My main interest here is in the ideal/non-ideal theory debate.
+My main interest is in the ideal/non-ideal theory debate.
 Partly in connection to this topic, however, I’m also interested in the question of feasibility, the structure of normative theories and inquiries, the role of conceptual analysis in normative theorizing, and other salient issues.